vancetang/gemini-test/README_en.md

 ```

 > [!NOTE]
 > The current model being used is `gemini-2.5-flash-preview-04-17`.
-Initial tests indicate that while this model is slightly slower than `2.0 Flash`, its reasoning capabilities and being the latest version make it suitable for initial testing and development, especially since the `README.md` file isn't too large, so the translation time isn't excessive.
+Initial testing suggests that while the translation speed is slightly slower compared to `2.0 Flash`, the model's reasoning capabilities and its status as the latest version, combined with the relatively small size of the `README.md` file, make it a suitable choice for initial testing and development.

 ---

 ### 🌍 Translate `.properties` Files

-This feature can translate `.properties` files into multiple languages (such as English `en`, Simplified Chinese `zh-CN`), and generate output files for the corresponding languages (e.g., `test_en.properties`, `test_zh-CN.properties`).
+This feature allows you to translate `.properties` files into multiple languages (e.g., English `en`, Simplified Chinese `zh-CN`) and generate corresponding output files (e.g., `test_en.properties`, `test_zh-CN.properties`).

 The command format is as follows: